Cristina Yang: Awards

 Oh received 5 consecutive nominations for Outstanding Supporting Actress in a Drama Series at the Primetime Emmy Awards from 2005 to 2009.

-Oh has received numerous awards and nominations for her portrayal of Cristina Yang on Grey's Anatomy.
-She received 5 consecutive nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series from 2005 to 2009.
-That same year, she was also nominated for Best Supporting Actress – Series, Miniseries or Television Film at the 10th Satellite Awards.
-In 2006, she was also a part of the Grey's Anatomy cast that won the Satellite Award for Best Cast – Television Series.
-That same year, Oh also won Best Supporting Actress – Series, Miniseries or Television Film at the 63rd Golden Globe Awards.

-At the 12th Screen Actors Guild Awards, Oh also won the award for Outstanding Performance by a Female Actor in a Drama Series.
-Additionally, she was also part of the ensemble cast nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series from 2006 to 2008, with a victory in 2007.

-In 2010, Oh was nominated for Outstanding Actress in a Drama Series at the 41st NAACP Image Awards, and again in 2012.
-In 2011, she was nominated for Outstanding Supporting Actress in a Drama Series at the 42nd NAACP Image Awards.
-That same year, she received nominations for Favorite TV Drama Actress and Favorite TV Doctor at the 37th People's Choice Awards, categories in which she was nominated again at the 40th and the 41st People's Choice Awards.
-Oh and her co-star Ellen Pompeo were also nominated in the Favorite TV Gal Pals category.
+Oh has received numerous awards and nominations for her portrayal of Yang.
+In 2005, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, which she was nominated for every year until 2009.
+Also in 2005, she was nominated for Best Supporting Actress – Series, Miniseries or Television Film at the 10th Satellite Awards.
+The next year, the cast won the Satellite Award for Best Cast – Television Series.
+In 2006, Oh won Best Supporting Actress – Series, Miniseries or Television Film at the 63rd Golden Globe Awards.
+In 2006, the cast was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series, which they won in 2007, and were nominated for again the following year.
+Also at the 12th Screen Actors Guild Awards, Oh won the award for Outstanding Performance by a Female Actor in a Drama Series.
+In 2010, Oh was nominated for Outstanding Actress in a Drama Series at the 41st NAACP Image Awards, which she was nominated for again in 2012, and in 2011, she was nominated for Outstanding Supporting Actress in a Drama Series at the 42nd NAACP Image Awards.
+In 2011, Oh was nominated for Favorite TV Drama Actress and Favorite TV Doctor at the 37th People's Choice Awards, an award she was nominated again for three years later at the 40th People's Choice Awards and also the subsequent year at the 41st People's Choice Awards.
+She was also nominated alongside Pompeo for the Favorite TV Gal Pals category.